The Birman Legend

 It was the first time that the eyes of his master were not directed toward

 the goddess.
-Without moving, the cat remained in contemplation of the eternal
+Without moving, the cat remained in contemplation of the

-and perfect...
+he was pure and perfect...

-Again 7 days later, the priests assembled in front of the
+Again 7 days later, the priests assembled in front of the statue

-in the form of the cats had thus chosen their successor.
+the form of the cats had thus chosen their successor.
 When a cat dies

 in the monastery of Lao Tsun, it is the soul of a Kittah which has been